Vranda2011/Docker/ReadMe-Files/Docker_compose_yml.md

 Step 7: get the RAW URL from the github for the config.json and copy it to the clipboard

+       Note: (look for the raw button on the top-right of the source code).

 Step 8: go to the terminal

-Step 9: open the run.sh file for sync gateway and copy the url in the file
+Step 9: open the run.sh file for sync gateway from the location /Docker/sync_gateway/run.sh and copy the url in the file

        case "$1" in  *)